5 days by cncdivi

 I try to check the tram on my milling machine whenever I begin a new project.
 That’s really not often enough.
 Most machinists who work in shops where anyone might use any machine check tram when they come in every morning, and quite a few will also check if someone else uses the milling machine during the day.
 The point is, if you need accurate cuts and the best finishes, your mill needs to be in tram.

-Tramming a Mill With a Traminator (Tramming Indicator or Gage)
+Tramming a Mill With a Traminator (Tramming Indicator, spindle square, or Gage)

 It’s not hard to tram the mill this way, but it certainly doesn’t seem a very precision approach and can be a bit trial and error.
 At least I can see clearly what’s going on with both indicators.
 These indicators are relative reading.
 Set the thing down on the table and turn the dials to zero the indicators.
 Stick it in the spindle.
 You mission is to get the needles back to the zeroed position by tapping the head one way or the other.

 A Fine Tram Adjustment for Your Milling Machine